tprasad23/TalkSpaceTask/README.md

 - Animate Playback (using bezier curves)
 - Add more shape types for brush stroke
 - Allow Editing in Playback mode (after image has been played fully)
+- Use Diffable Data Source to manage the UITableView (iOS 13 introduction)